graphprotocol/graph-improvement-proposals/gips/00XX-indexing-payments.md

 The dipper will initially set up agreements with 3 Indexers for each desired subgraph, as we estimate this is a reasonable number to achieve 99.9% uptime in most subgraphs.

-Once the smart contracts proposed in this GIP are deployed, we anticipate adapting the indexer and gateway components accordingly.
+Once the smart contracts proposed in this GIP are deployed, E&N anticipates adapting the indexer and gateway components accordingly.

-This MVP has different trust implications than what this proposal has described so far.
+The E&N MVP has different trust implications than what this proposal has described so far.
 In particular these are:

-- Indexers do the work upfront and trust that the gateway will pay them accordingly after the fact, since the gateway issues payment vouchers upon receiving POIs and not before.
+- Indexers do the work upfront and trust that the gateway will pay them accordingly after the fact, since the gateway issues payment vouchers upon receiving PoIs and not before.
 - Gateways trust that indexers are reporting the correct amount of work done, since this information is not posted on-chain and thus it's non-slashable.
 This is partially mitigated by the fact that the gateway can (theoretically) compare the reported work done among the pool of indexers selected and thus can weed out bad actors, but it's nevertheless a weaker mechanism than slashing.

-### Generalized collector

-[TODO]: # "describe new generalized collector"

 ## Detailed Specification

-_(Optional) Include specific APIs, semantics, data structures, code snippets, etc. related to this proposal.
-This type of info is required for a proposal to reach the "Draft" stage._

-## Backward Compatibility

-_(Optional) How does this protocol impact backward compatibility?
-What breaking changes, if any, are included?
-Does the proposal have at least N-1 compatibility, or must it be deployed in a knife-edge rollout?_
+TBD

 ## Dependencies

-(_Optional) How does this proposal depend on other GIPs or other engineering work?_
+This GIP depends on Horizon being fully functional.

 ## Risks and Security Considerations

-_(Optional) What technical or security risks are there with implementing this proposal?
+TBD _(Optional) What technical or security risks are there with implementing this proposal?
 How might they be mitigated or addressed?_

 ## Validation

-_(Optional) How should this proposal be validated before being included in the protocol?
+TBD _(Optional) How should this proposal be validated before being included in the protocol?
 Examples might include security audits, economic modeling, user research, running in testnet, etc._

 ## Rationale and Alternatives

-_(Optional) What, if any, alternate designs or interfaces were considered while writing this proposal?
-Why was the current proposal chosen over any alternate designs?
-Justify the design decisions you made in writing this proposal._
+When presenting this proposal, we often hear suggestions for alternative, and possibly simpler, approaches to payments, for instance:

+- Could the Gateway just pre-pay a fixed amount per subgraph?
+- Could Indexers just charge a specific (Indexer-determined) amount for each subgraph in arrears?

+However, the design of The Graph protocol is, and must be, adversarial.
+When designing incentives, participants are generally considered rational, but the protocol must be safe against byzantine participants that may derive profit from malicious actions in ways that cannot be predicted within the protocol.
+The typical cryptoeconomic approach for this is to establish a cost-of-corruption, so that malicious actors are punished and participants can quantify the risk in each interaction.

+In the simple examples mentioned above, there are a few potential attack vectors to consider: the Gateway could refuse payment after the fact, or the Indexer could take the money and run, or the Indexer could try to charge a ridiculous amount after the Gateway has promised payment.

+Considering this, the protocol is designed to minimize the need for trust, in two directions:

+- Gateways should not need to trust that Indexers will do their job or provide correct data.
+Otherwise, Gateways would only query trusted Indexers (e.g. Indexers with a reputation or direct relationship with the Gateway, which could lead to centralization or a winner-take-all Indexer.)
+- Indexers should not need to trust that Gateways will provide payments after completing their job.
+Otherwise, Indexers would only serve trusted Gateways to ensure payment.
+For example, Indexer would only serve reputable Gateways, which could lead to Gateway centralization and force consumers to access the network through the set of trusted Gateways.

+The proposed payment system minimizes trust in both directions.

+When combined with the cryptoeconomic security from stake and appropriate fault-detection, the protocol can establish a cost-of-corruption, or a cost to faults in general.
+With this in place, a new participant entering the Network, for example as a Gateway or even as a Consumer running their own Gateway, can use the Network to its full potential.
+Any trusted relationship enshrined at the protocol level would directly jeopardize the Network's censorship-resistance and resilience, as it could require participants to interact with only a handful of trusted participants.

+These principles are evident in the original protocol design and in the ongoing efforts to roll out the Timeline Aggregation Protocol (see GIP-0054).
+The design of the payments mechanism in this GIP is designed to preserve these principles, while allowing maximum flexibility for Gateways to provide alternative payment systems for data consumers or subgraph developers.

+Moreover, the payment mechanism for this GIP is designed in a way that allows extension to arbitrary data services.
+The initial implementation is subgraphs-specific, but the Escrow and voucher system can allow arbitrary subscription-like payments, for any verifiable use case where an initial agreement leads to periodic payments of up to a certain amount for work that can be represented by an onchain proof or commitment.

+It works as follows:

+- **Gateways** will add funds to an **Escrow** account specific to the Indexer they want to interact with.
+This prevents double spending (the Gateway could otherwise pay itself from those same funds before the Indexer collects payment).
+Funds are locked with a thawing period, so the Indexer can know that funds will be available for at least that amount of time.
+- When the Gateway wants an Indexer to perform indexing work, it sends a signed **Voucher**.
+The Voucher specifies the max cost per period, the agreed price per gas/unit of work, and the details of the work to do (i.e. which subgraph).
+- The Indexer can post that Voucher onchain, which results in accepting the **Agreement**, the terms for which are encoded in the Voucher.
+The Voucher specifies that the Subgraph Service contract is authorized to release the payment; the Subgraph Service contract also specifies the stake-to-fees ratio.
+From the moment the voucher is posted onchain, the Indexer is guaranteed to be able to collect payment if they post the PoI (indexing up to the current Epoch) within the specified time and meeting all necessary conditions (e.g. provisioned stake).
+- The Gateway doesn’t need to sign anything else to release further payments, they just need to keep the Escrow topped up.
+The Indexer can stop working if they don’t see sufficient funds in the Escrow.
+This ensures that Gateways cannot avoid payment after the Indexer has done the work.
+- The Subgraph Service releases payments conditional on Indexers posting PoIs - this ensures that Indexers cannot collect payment without doing the work (and if they present an invalid PoI, they can be slashed).
+The voucher release contract can ensure that only up to the maximum amount is released, but the Subgraph Service can release the exact amount based on the agreed pricing (e.g. price per gas times the reported indexing gas used).

+**This voucher release mechanism is generic and can be used for other data services:** it validates that the caller is the approved data service contract, that the token amount is within the maximum value specified by the voucher per period, and that the right amount of time has passed.
+The data service specific aspects e.g. PoI validity, gas/pricing, etc. are defined at the data service contract level.
+Moreover, this contract can be immutable, so payers are protected even if the data service contract is upgraded.

+It is important to note that we cannot expect Indexers to take on risk, e.g. by agreeing to a fixed price for a specific subgraph (instead of per unit of work/gas).
+The cost of indexing each subgraph is unknown until the subgraph has been indexed, so if the price was fixed a rational Indexer would simply stop indexing when the subgraph becomes unprofitable, forcing the payer to start over.
+Tying payments as much as possible to the verifiable cost of performing the work is the best way to prevent Denial of Service scenarios, just like with gas in Ethereum.

 ## Copyright Waiver